 GES, the official show carrier and customs broker, will provide assistance to exhibitors in the areas of transportation to and from the show site as well as customs clearance services for exhibit materials and products.
 Please contact GES for further details.

-Please also read carefully CBSA Letter of Recognition and CFIA Letter of Exemption, and, if any applies to your company or product, have a copy of these ready at the border.
-The CBSA Letter of recognition and CFIA letter will be available in February 2018.
+Please also read carefully the CBSA Letter of Recognition and CFIA Letter of Exemption, and, if any applies to your company or product, have a copy of these ready at the border.

 Please be aware that, like all countries, Canada has strict requirements for importation of fruits and vegetables.
 This CFIA Letter of Exemption concerns only the import requirements set by the CFIA's Fresh Fruit and Vegetables unit under the Fresh Fruit and Vegetable Regulations.
 Please note that this exemption is only for the mandatory quality inspections that are required under the Fresh Fruit and Vegetable Regulations and it specifically says that there may be other requirements related to food safety and plant health.
 As was the case in previous years, the letter does not provide an exemption regarding plant health or food safety requirements.

 The plant health requirements set by the Canadian Food Inspection Agency (CFIA) are very diverse and vary depending on the commodity and its origin.
 A good source of information regarding the import requirements for these various commodities is the CFIA's Automated Import Reference System (AIRS) and CFIA Importing plants and plant products: what you need to know.

 If AIRS states that a Permit to Import is required for a given commodity from a given origin, the importer must apply for one to the Permit Office of the CFIA's Plant Health and Biosecurity Directorate.